Ahmedelwaafy/Nike-Ecommerce/README.md

 ## API Creating

-I've Created the API with JSON Server and Hosted Online on Render>com with Aid of node.js.
+I've Created the API with JSON Server and Hosted Online on Render.com with Aid of node.js.

 Steps: